eliranbi/MadridLabDocumentation/workbooks/Lab4/README.md

 # Lab 4 - Use MFP CLI to register and manage your application

-The MobileFirst platform provide a web console that allow you to easily view and manage your application instances, platfroms and versions, managing your application requires an application registration, registrating your application will also allow you to securly connect to the MobileFirst server and will enable you to use the adapter framework and analytics capabilities of the MFP server.
+The MobileFirst platform provide a web console that allow you to easily view and manage your application instances, platforms and versions, managing your application requires an application registration, registering your application will also allow you to securely connect to the MobileFirst server and will enable you to use the adapter framework and analytics capabilities of the MFP server.

 ##Steps